 - 708.1.
 Split cards have two card faces on a single card.
 The back of a split card is the normal Magic card back. - 708.2.
 In every zone except the stack, split cards have two sets of characteristics and two converted mana costs.
 As long as a split card is a spell on the stack and wasn't cast using fuse (see rule 702.101, "Fuse"), only the characteristics of the half being cast exist.
 The other half's characteristics are treated as though they didn't exist.
 A split card that's a spell on the stack and was cast using fuse has two sets of characteristics and one converted mana cost.
 Its converted mana cost is equal to the total amount of mana in its two mana costs, regardless of color. - 708.2a If a player casts a split card without using fuse, that player chooses which half of that split card he or she is casting before putting it onto the stack.
 Only that half is evaluated to see if it can be cast.
-Only that half is considered to be put onto the stack. - 708.2b If a player casts a split card with fuse from his or her hand, in addition to choosing either half as described above, the player may choose to cast both halves, resulting in a fused split spell.
-Both halves are evaluated to see if the spell can be cast.
-If either half can't be cast, then both halves can't be cast as a single spell. - 708.3.
+Only that half is considered to be put onto the stack. - 708.2b If a player casts a split card with fuse from his or her hand, in addition to choosing either half as described above, the player may choose to cast both halves, resulting in a fused split spell with the combined characteristics of both halves.
+Only the fused split spell is evaluated to see if it can be cast. - 708.3.
 Each split card that consists of two halves with different colored mana symbols in their mana costs is a multicolored card while it's not a spell on the stack.
-While it's a spell on the stack, it's only the color or colors of the half or halves being cast. - 708.4.
+While it's a spell on the stack, it's only the color or colors of the half or halves being cast.

+- 708.4.
 Although split cards have two castable halves, each split card is only one card.
 For example, a player who has drawn or discarded a split card has drawn or discarded one card, not two. - 708.5.
 Anything that asks for a particular characteristic of a split card while it's in a zone other than the stack gets two answers (one for each of the split card's two halves).
 Anything that asks for a particular characteristic of a fused split spell gets two answers.
 Anything that asks for a particular characteristic of a split card while it's a spell on the stack or that asks for the converted mana cost of a fused split spell gets one answer.

-Example: Spell Blast says "Counter target spell with converted mana cost X." If a player wants to cast Spell Blast and choose the fused split spell Breaking/Entering, which has mana costs $\{U\}$ {B} and $\{4\}$ {B}{R}, as the target, that player must choose 8 as the value of X.
+Example: Spell Blast says "Counter target spell with converted mana cost X." If a player wants to cast Spell Blast and choose the fused split spell Breaking/Entering, which has mana costs $\{U\}$ and $\{4\}$ $\{B\}$ $\{R\}$, as the target, that player must choose 8 as the value of X.